provider image

 miljko/E+ via Getty Images

-1. Although a tummy tuck is a same-day procedure, it is a major surgery
+1. A tummy tuck is a major surgery

-A tummy tuck sounds simple, but it is a major surgical procedure with dramatic results.
-The procedure is generally done under general anesthesia.
-This means you will be asleep and need a breathing tube during the surgery.
+A tummy tuck may sound simple, but it’s a major surgical procedure with dramatic results.
+It’s usually done under general anesthesia.
+This means you’ll be asleep and need a breathing tube during the surgery.

-A tummy tuck corrects many issues from excess skin and fat to weakness in the belly muscles.
-So the surgery itself involves several steps.
+A tummy tuck corrects many issues, including excess skin, fat, and weak belly muscles.
+Because of this, the surgery itself involves several steps.

 A tummy tuck usually includes these steps:

-• Bikini cut: You'll get a horizontal incision below the belly button, in what's known as the bikini line.
+• Bikini cut: A horizontal incision is made below your belly button in what’s known as the “bikini line.”
 This means the scar will be low enough for a bikini bottom or underwear to cover it.

 • Diastasis recti repair: If you have diastasis recti, your belly muscles are weak and have formed a gap.
-A tummy tuck tightens the muscles and pulls them back together.
+A tummy tuck pulls the muscles back together and tightens the tissues between the muscles.

-• Excess skin removed: The skin is then pulled down tight like a window shade, and excess skin is removed.
-Your surgeon will bring your belly button up through a small incision, to put it back in the right position.
+• Excess skin removal: The skin is then pulled down tight like a window shade, and the extra skin is removed.
+Your surgeon will bring your belly button up to the right position through a small cut.

-• Liposuction: If necessary, liposuction is then used to remove any small pockets of fat.
+• Liposuction: If necessary, liposuction is then used to remove small pockets of fat.

-Immediately after surgery, you will likely be fatigued, swollen, and sore.
-Although this will improve over the next several weeks, recovery takes time and patience.
+Immediately after surgery, you’ll likely be fatigued, swollen, and sore.
+These symptoms will get better over the next several weeks, but recovery takes time and patience.

 2. You might be able to have a mini tummy tuck, instead of the full surgery